Letter from the DGS

 There are roughly 60 Ph.D. students in the Duke mathematics graduate program.
 Approximately half are international, a third are women.
 The department welcomes applicants from all backgrounds and life-experiences.
 We are one of nine participating departments in the Sloan Foundation funded University Center for Excellence in Mentoring devoted to recruiting and training students from traditionally under-represented communities.

-Students admitted to the mathematics graduate study program are guaranteed five years of support, as long as they are making satisfactory progress toward the Ph.D.
-During the first two years TA duties are light and summer funding is guaranteed.
-After that, students are usually supported through a combination of teaching assistantships and research grants.
+Students admitted to the mathematics graduate study program are guaranteed five years of support through a combination of teaching assistantships and research assistantships.